|

 Earthy Runner Balance

-Using a brown runner keeps the table grounded while white linens prevent the setup from feeling heavy during outdoor receptions especially.
+Using a brown runner keeps the table grounded while white linens prevent everything from feeling heavy — especially important for outdoor receptions.

-Pampas grass and neutral textures soften the brown tone, adding height and movement without overwhelming guests at long banquet tables visually.
+Pampas grass and neutral textures soften that brown tone while adding height and movement without overwhelming guests at long tables.

-This works best when you want earthy elegance without florals stealing attention from the table styling during relaxed daytime celebrations outdoors.
+This works when you want earthy elegance without florals stealing all the attention from your table styling.

 @seysdecorations